 About Texas Courts

 As a state agency, OCA provides technical support and administrative assistance to Texas courts and judges.
-It has no authority over any other agency, no investigative powers, and cannot compel action on the part of any entity, except to promulgate requirements of collection improvement programs and to pursue a writ of mandamus to compel reporting of court statistics.
+It has no authority over any other agency, no investigative powers, and cannot compel action on the part of any entity, except to pursue a writ of mandamus to compel reporting of court statistics.
 It is prohibited from giving legal advice or assistance in cases to individuals.

 Divorce & Child Support Cases